microsoft/devicescript/README.md

 ## Design goals for DeviceScript VM

 * secure - can predictably execute untrusted code (random bytes)
-* easy to analyze - should be possible to statically determine the set of APIs used
 * small memory (RAM) footprint
 * small code (flash) footprint
 * leave space for extensions in future

-## Random notes

-### Memory usage analysis

-Main dynamic memory usage - function activation records (and fibers).
-* `BG_MAX1` call frames can be only allocated once
-* whatever they call may need additional frames
-* can collect all register gets and estimate memory for them (do we need a size limit on these?)

-## TODO

-* add `Date.now()` ?
-* hang properties off roles - `high`, `lastHigh` for bar graph eg
-* more dynamic buffers? (offline store of pixels)

-* `role.control` -> control service of device that has this role ?
-* role for control service of the brain (to set status light, reset, etc)

-* disallow top-level code?
-* add opcode to cache current packet (in onChanged())
-* extend format strings to include numfmt
-* shift buffer opcode?
-* somehow deal with events with legit args (button and barcode reader currently) - doesn't work so well in handler-pending model
-* add `role.waitConnected()` or something?
-* add `bg(() => { ... })`, also `bg1()` ?
-* do fiber round-robin for yields?
-* some testing framework? (depends on services?)

-### Implementing services in DeviceScript

-* this generally doesn't work with handler-pending model
-* opcode to send current packet
-* opcode to set the command
-* opcode to set service number
-* some way of building announce packets
-* handler when a packet is received
-* support 1 or more devices per VM instance?
-* add `try_again` report in addition to `command_not_implemented` ?

-### Cloud

-* specific uploads: `hum.autoUpload(5, 1) // 5s, 1%`
-* auto-upload of everything

-### Debugger interface

-* fiber list, locals, globals
-* setting breakpoints - breakpoint instruction? (based on source code location)
-* more "debug" info in compiled program - role names, etc for error messages?

 ## Contributing